For details on how to contact our customer service team, click here.

 Finding investment inspiration

-Share and fund tips:
+Share and fund Ideas:

 Every week, we put forward investment ideas for shares and funds.
 Bear in mind that although we spend a lot of time researching them, they are just ideas.
 Only you can decide whether an investment is appropriate for your individual circumstances.
-To help you decide whether it is, we categorise share tips into growth, value or speculative, and provide risk ratings.
-There is a guide to what these ratings mean on the share tips page.
-Fund tips are classed as either income or growth.
-All tips are only available to digital subscribers.

 Trading ideas and technical analysis: